dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 reads from the ConfigMapData file.
 Alternatively, update the default map data files in that ConfigMapData file.

-**Q. FILE-IO - What is another way to understand the number of matched pairs?**
+**Q. FILE-IO - How can I understand the number of matched pairs?**

 A.
+Statistics can be computed on matched forecast/observation pairs data.
-In this example the dimension of the grid is 37x37.
-Thus, up to 1369 matched pairs are possible.
-However, if the forecast or observation contains bad data at a point, that matched pair is not included in the calculations.
-Use the ncview tool to look at an example netCDF file.
-If the forecast field contains missing data around the edge of the domain, then that is a reason there may be 992 matched pairs instead of 1369.
+For example, if the dimension of the grid is 37x37 up to 1369 matched pairs are possible.
+However, if the forecast or observation contains bad data at a point, that matched pair would not be included in the calculations.
+There are a number of reasons that observations could be rejected - mismatches in station id, mismatches in variable names, mismatches in valid times, bad values, data off the grid, etc.  For example, if the forecast field contains missing data around the edge of the domain, then that is a reason there may be 992 matched pairs instead of 1369.
+Users can use the ncview tool to look at an example netCDF file or run their files through plot_data_plane to help identify any potential issues.

-**Q.  FILE-IO - What is required for formatting files in NetCDF?**
+**Q.  FILE-IO - What types of NetCDF files can MET read?**

 A.
-In order to use gridded NetCDF files in MET, the files need to look like the output of the pcp_combine tool.
-Listed below is the header from one of the NetCDF files from pcp_combine created by the METv5.1 test scripts.
-Here are the required parts.
+There are three flavors of NetCDF that MET can read directly.

 1.
-Dimensions should be named "lat" and "lon".
+Gridded NetCDF output from one of the MET tools

 2.
-The "lat" and "lon" variables are **NOT** required.
+Output from the WRF model that has been post-processed using the wrf_interp utility

 3.
-Gridded variables (e.g. APCP_12) must use the "lat" and "lon" dimensions.

-4.
-Gridded variables should include the attributes listed in the example (for timing info, only the init_time_ut, valid_time_ut, and accum_time_sec are actually used. "ut" stands for unix time, the number of seconds since Jan 1, 1970).

-5.
-Global attributes should include the grid/projection information.
+NetCDF data following the `climate-forecast (CF) convention <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf\
+-conventions.html>`_

+Lastly, users can write python scripts to pass data that's gridded to the MET tools in memory.
+If the data doesn't fall into one of those categories, then it's not a gridded dataset that MET can handle directly.
+Satellite data, in general, will not be gridded.
+Typically it contains a dense mesh of data at lat/lon points, but typically those lat/lon points are not evenly spaced onto a regular grid.

+While MET's point2grid tool does support some satellite data inputs, it is limited.
+Using python embedding is another option for handling new datasets not supported natively by MET.

 **Q. FILE-IO - How do I choose a time slice in a NetCDF file?**